Sid Kemp is a business consultant and author of 10 books on project management and business success.

 The amount of work it takes to make a good cost estimate depends on the size of the project you are doing, and also on how familiar you and the team are with project work.
 The estimation techniques described here can give you a good project cost estimate in a couple of hours for a project costing under $10,000.
 The same techniques, applied in a couple of weeks, can estimate projects costing around $100,000.
 And the same techniques, applied carefully with a lot of research, can be used to estimate projects that will cost millions of dollars.
 But that will take months of work, and a lot of other useful project planning will go into the cost and time estimate.

-Because we are focusing on the techniques, we will work with a very simple, small project: The first web site for a new startup company, including 40 pages of text and graphics, and a shopping cart with about 200 products.
+Because we are focusing on the techniques, we will work on a very simple, small project: The first website for a new startup company, including 40 pages of text and graphics, and a shopping cart with about 200 products.
 A print catalog with all product images and descriptions has already been done.
-But the company does not like the catalog layout, and needs a new artwork and concept design for the web site, which it will also use for future print marketing.
+But the company does not like the catalog layout and needs a new artwork and concept design for the website, which it will also use for future print marketing.

 Table #1: Early Estimation Totals